ILIAS-eLearning/ILIAS/Modules/LearningModule/ROADMAP.md

 # Roadmap

 ## Short Term

 ### GET/POST handling

 - replace GET/POST access by using request objects
+  - ILIAS 6
+    - Presentation centralises most of request access in `ilLMPresentationRequest`
+    - Editing missing (and view remaining cases in presentation)

 ## Mid Term

+### Refactor Editing Clipboard

+- The editing cliboard uses static calls to `ilEditClipboard` and features in `ilUser`.
+This should be moved to one decent repo class in `Modules/LearningModule`.

 ### Improve Architecture